rtasalem/bin-it/README.md

 ### Local database usage

-For local development, it is recommended to use [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to view and query the database.
+For local development it is recommended to use [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to view and query the database.